vladislavg7/java-isikukood/README.md

 Extract personal data from and generate Estonian personal identification codes (isikukood) with this lightweight library.

 ## Import
 The library is available on Maven Central and JCenter.
+JDK 8 or higher is required for the library to work.
 ### Gradle
 ```groovy
 dependencies {